Lexsi-Labs/TabTune/README.md

 ## 🚀 What's New in this release

--   ✅ **EXAONE Tabular (LG AI Research)** — Full support for the Cross-axis Summary Transformer (CAST).
+-   ✅ **EXAONE Tabular (LG AI Research)** - Full support for the Cross-axis Summary Transformer (CAST).
 TabTune vendors the complete inference runtime, including the ECOC decomposition for >10 classes, the attention-based feature selector and the CUDA execution planner.
-Three upstream bugs are fixed in the vendored copy; notably, support-set gradients are now exact, so support-set attribution on EXAONE is only correct here.
-See `docs/models/exaone.md`.

--   ✅ **xRFM and iLTM** — Two non-transformer models. **xRFM** is a Recursive Feature Machine (kernel method with AGOP feature learning) that trains from scratch with no pretrained weights, making it the only bundled model that works air-gapped out of the box. **iLTM** uses a hypernetwork to generate MLP ensembles conditioned on dataset embeddings.
+-   ✅ **xRFM and iLTM** - Two non-transformer models. **xRFM** is a Recursive Feature Machine (kernel method with AGOP feature learning) that trains from scratch with no pretrained weights, making it the only bundled model that works air-gapped out of the box. **iLTM** uses a hypernetwork to generate MLP ensembles conditioned on dataset embeddings.

--   ✅ **Model Registry** — A torch-free registry recording each checkpoint's **capability envelope** (class, feature, row and cell limits) and **weight license**.
+-   ✅ **Model Registry** - A torch-free registry recording each checkpoint's **capability envelope** (class, feature, row and cell limits) and **weight license**.
 Both are checked before any weights load.

--   ✅ **Uncertainty Quantification** — Split conformal prediction (`ConformalClassifier`, `ConformalRegressor`) with a distribution-free marginal coverage guarantee, post-hoc `Recalibrator`, and a one-call `uncertainty_report()` covering ECE/MCE/Brier, coverage, set sizes and size-stratified coverage.
+-   ✅ **Uncertainty Quantification** - Split conformal prediction (`ConformalClassifier`, `ConformalRegressor`) with a distribution-free marginal coverage guarantee, post-hoc `Recalibrator`, and a one-call `uncertainty_report()` covering ECE/MCE/Brier, coverage, set sizes and size-stratified coverage.

--   ✅ **Shift-Aware Evaluation** — `TemporalSplit`, `GroupedSplit` and `StratifiedGroupedSplit`, plus a `ShiftEvaluator` that reports the **IID-to-shift gap** — the number that predicts production behaviour, rather than the IID score that does not.
+-   ✅ **Shift-Aware Evaluation** - `TemporalSplit`, `GroupedSplit` and `StratifiedGroupedSplit`, plus a `ShiftEvaluator` that reports the **IID-to-shift gap** — the number that predicts production behaviour, rather than the IID score that does not.

--   ✅ **Typed Configuration** — Pydantic schemas for every knob, with YAML/JSON round-tripping.
-Plain dicts still work; the difference is that a typo now warns instead of vanishing.

--   ✅ **Prediction Caching** — Keyed on a fingerprint of the fitted model and the input data.
-Collapses `evaluate()`'s three redundant forward passes into one.

 ---